 epunkt: Ms. Mayerdorfer, is it hard to be a woman in the world of IT?

 Andrea Mayerdorfer: No, I don't really think so.
-In our sector what counts is competence, expertise and communication skills; we are certainly in no way inferior to men in these qualities.
-The sector is very flexible, it is very often possible to work from a "home office", which makes things easier particularly for part-time employees.
+In our field what counts are competence, expertise and communication skills.
+We are certainly in no way inferior to men in these qualities.
+IT is very flexible, it is very often possible to work from home, which makes things easier, particularly for part-time employees.